-History of Immaculate Conception Church
+History of Immaculate Conception Parish

 During the first quarter of the nineteenth century, when the primeval forests of northwest Pennsylvania were slowly yielding to the pioneers’ axe, a few resolute Catholic families with a desire of bettering their condition, and acquiring an independence, not then enjoyed by them were urged to leave their respective and comparatively civilized homes.
 They were to go where no one had been before them, to improve uncultivated nature and convert the wilderness into the peaceful, productive, agricultural region, which is now our heritage to enjoy.